-Prerequisite: Program admission, senior standing and

-concurrent/prior enrollment in ESS 4326 or 4327.
+Prerequisite: Program admission, senior standing and concurrent/prior enrollment in ESS 4326 or 4327.

 EXERCISE AND SPORT SCIENCE 4305.
-TESTS AND MEASUREMENTS IN PHYSICAL EDUCATION
+TESTS AND MEASUREMENTS IN PHYSICAL EDUCATION.

 Use, interpretation, evaluation and administration of existing tests used in physical education.
-Use and application of elementary statistical procedures are included.
+The course will employ the application of elementary statistical procedures.
 Fall.

-Prerequisite: Program admission and junior standing.
+Prerequisite: Program admission and junior standing, and MAT 3341.